visgl/luma.gl/docs/api-reference/webgl/framebuffer.md

 A `Framebuffer` is a WebGL container object that the application can use for "off screen" rendering.
 A framebuffer does not itself contain any image data but can optionally contain attachments (one or more color buffers, a depth buffer and a stencil buffer) that store data.
 Attachments must be in the form of `Texture`s and `Renderbuffer`s.

-For additional information, see [OpenGL Wiki](https://www.khronos.org/opengl/wiki/Framebuffer)
+For additional information, see OpenGL Wiki [Framebuffer](https://www.khronos.org/opengl/wiki/Framebuffer) and [Framebuffer Object](https://www.khronos.org/opengl/wiki/Framebuffer_Object)

 ## Usage